 The issues with underreporting of crimes are not the only ones creating obstacles to addressing hate crimes in the United States.
 The difficulty with prosecution is also an issue.
 According to Bureau of Justice Statistics, violent hate crimes are three times less likely to result in an arrest than violent crimes not related to bias.
 In nearly half of reported hate crimes, the victim doesn’t know the offender.

 Even in states with sufficient hate crime laws and resources, prosecution is difficult.
-For example, according to the California Department of Justice, there were 837 hate incidents in 2015.
-Of the 189 that were prosecuted, just 59 resulted in a conviction.
+For example, according to the California Department of Justice, there were 1,066 hate incidents in 2018.
+Of the 425 that were referred for prosecution, 314 were filed by district attorneys and elected city attorneys, and 228 of those cases were filed as hate crimes.
+Of those that had dispositions available for the California attorney general’s report, just 67 resulted in a conviction, though others resulted in convictions for other crimes.
 Hate crimes are difficult to prosecute in part because of the evidence needed to result in a conviction.
 Prosecutors have to prove the underlying crime beyond reasonable doubt and convince jurors that the offender was motivated by bias.
 Without hate speech accompanying the crime, it’s a difficult hurdle.

 When states do not have the necessary resources or authority to prosecute a hate crime, the process is even more arduous.
 The Shepard-Byrd Act allows the federal government to prosecute hate crimes whenever local or state prosecutors choose not to.
 However, before the DOJ may prosecute a hate crime, several criteria must be met.
 The U.S. attorney general must assert that either the state does not have jurisdiction, that the state asks the federal government to assume jurisdiction, that a verdict or sentence obtained under state charges insufficiently eradicates bias-motivated violence, or that it is in the public interest of the United States to prosecute.
 Hence, federal hate crime prosecutions are rare.
 The DOJ charged just 258 defendants for hate crimes from 2009 to 2016.